-Pretty, don’t you think?
+Pretty photograph, don’t you think?

-Pretty huge dunes, don’t you think?
+Cute little guy, don’t you think?